On the relation between the subadditivity cone and the quantum entropy cone: Discussion

 Finally, we have shown in \Cref{thm:JIE} that the set of join-irreducible elements of $\lat{KC}$ includes all the PMIs whose $\zdss$ correspond to the join-irreducible elements of $\lat{MID}$ that are not principal down-sets of maximal elements in the MI-poset.
 Furthermore, we have also seen that for $\N\leq 4$ there is no join-irreducible element in $\lat{KC}$ whose $\zds$ corresponds to an element that is not join-irreducible in $\lat{MID}$.
 It would be interesting to understand whether this property holds for an arbitrary number of parties (cf.\ \Cref{question:question1}), as well as its implications for the closure operator of $\lat{KC}$ \cite{finkbeiner}.

 \paragraph{Realizability in quantum mechanics:}

 We mentioned at the end of \S\ref{sec:realizability} that for $\N\geq 4$ there exist PMIs in $\lat{KC}^{\N}$ that are not compatible with SSA, and therefore are not realizable by quantum states.
 In search of the solution to the QMIP, the next natural step is then the extraction of the set of PMIs which are compatible with SSA.
-By (the dual of) \Cref{thm:lattice_condition}, this set is also a lattice, with meet corresponding to the intersection of $\zdss$.
+As shown in \Cref{thm:SSA_lattice}, this set is also a lattice, with meet corresponding to the intersection of $\zdss$.

-A natural strategy to obtain this lattice would be to first construct a cone specified not only by the instances of SA, but also of SSA (cf.\ \Cref{ft:ssa4}).
+A natural strategy to obtain this lattice would be to first construct a cone specified not only by the instances of SA, but also of SSA.
 For each face of this cone one could then determine the PMI, and the set of PMIs obtained in this fashion would give the desired lattice.
 However, as we mentioned in \S\ref{subsec:ssa_k_condition}, this procedure quickly becomes extremely inefficient as $\N$ grows, due to the fact that many faces correspond to the same PMI (cf.\ \Cref{ft:ssa}).

-A more promising approach instead could utilize $\lat{KC}^\N$ as the starting point, viewing KC as approximating SSA for PMIs.
+We suggest that a more promising approach instead is to utilize $\lat{KC}^\N$ as the starting point, viewing KC as an approximation of SSA for PMIs.
 Starting from the meet-irreducible elements of $\lat{KC}^{\N}$, one can first verify which elements are consistent with SSA.\footnote{\, For example, this can be done efficiently with a linear program, by first reducing all instances of SSA to the subspace of interest, and then checking for the feasibility of the resulting system of inequalities.
 Alternatively, it would also be interesting to obtain a purely combinatorial characterization of SSA-compatible PMIs using matroid theory.} By taking the meet of such elements, one can then determine new elements of $\lat{KC}^{\N}$ and proceed to repeat the process until one has the generating set of the desired lattice.
-The efficiency of this procedure will depend on how effective KC is to approximating SSA for PMIs, as well as on the strategy utilized to determine which pairs of elements should be chosen to compute the meet.
-It would be interesting to explore these aspects of the construction in more detail, as well the structural properties of the lattice of SSA-compatible PMIs.
+The efficiency of this procedure will depend on how effective KC is to approximating SSA, as well as on the strategy utilized to determine which pairs of elements should be chosen to compute the meet.
+For instance, if one could prove \Cref{conj:1d_KC_SSA}, it suffices then to focus only on higher dimensional meet-irreducible elements, and it would be interesting to explore whether such elements also, up to some maximal dimension independent of $\N$, all satisfy SSA automatically.
+More generally, it would be useful to explore these aspects of the construction in more detail, as well as the structural properties of $\lat{SSA}^{\N}$.